2002 Macau Grand Prix: Leg 2

-The second leg of the race started later that day at 15:40 local time in cloudy and dry weather.
-For the second successive leg, the driver who started from pole position lost the lead as Montin narrowly avoided stalling his car and elevated Kovalainen to first place and Ide overtook Gommendy for second.
+The race's second leg began later that day at 15:40 local time, in cloudy and dry conditions.
+The driver who started from pole position lost the lead for the second consecutive leg as Montin narrowly avoided stalling his car, elevating Kovalainen to first place and Ide overtook Gommendy for second.
 Jouanny hit the armco barrier at Lisboa turn and ricocheted across the circuit.
 Kerr could not avoid him despite turning right and ran into his car.
 Carbone was also collected and the accident prompted the safety car's deployment for debris clearing by marshals.
-When the safety car was withdrawn on lap three, Kovalainen fended off a challenge from Ide on the run to Mandarin Oriental Bend to hold the lead.
-Kovalainen began to pull clear from the rest of the field.
-Lei went off the track at Lisboa corner but restarted his car so he could continue driving.
-Doornbos did the same on the next lap and also returned to the track without damaging his car.
-In the meantime, Montin attacked Kogure and Ide was under pressure from Gommendy whom was passed by Karthikeyan but Gommendy retook his former position soon after.
+When the safety car was withdrawn on lap three, Kovalainen held off Ide on the run to Mandarin Oriental Bend to maintain his lead.
+Kovalainen began to pull away from the rest of the field.
+Lei went off at Lisboa Corner but restarted his car and continued driving.
+Doornbos repeated the manoeuvre on the next lap and returned to the track without incident.
+Meanwhile, Montin attacked Kogure, and Ide was under pressure from Gommendy, who was passed by Karthikeyan, but Gommendy quickly retook his former position.